If you are in New Zealand, please click here.

 From time to time we may invite various affinity groups of people onto our ships.
 Affinity groups are people with shared interests who choose to travel together.
 This may include on dates when you are sailing with us.
 Although we envisage that this will not affect the overall normal day-to-day operation of the ship, there may be occasions when certain facilities are unavailable to you whilst these groups are onboard.
 Please contact your travel agent or our Reservation Centre for details.

-The minimum age to consume alcohol on Royal Caribbean International ships on sailings originating in:
+The minimum age to consume alcohol on Royal Caribbean International ships on cruises originating in:

 •Europe, Asia, Australia and South America is eighteen (18), and